KeganMc/Super-Smash-Bros-Melee-AI/Documents/UseCase3.md

 ###CHARACTERISTIC INFORMATION

-**Goal in Context:** User configures controller to which the bot will use.
+**Goal in Context:** User configures the controller that the bot will use.

 **Scope:** Dolphin Emulator (GameCube)